SofiaG1l/SC3_VIDI/README.md

 This work is currently in the second round of revisions in a journal.
-The working paper can be accessed [here](https://osf.io/preprints/socarxiv/3dp5e) and the codes to reproduce and replicate the work are [here](https://github.com/SofiaG1l/Farmers_CCA).
-The final databases that result from the analysis is stored in DANS under:
+The working paper can be accessed [here](https://osf.io/preprints/socarxiv/3dp5e).
+The codes to reproduce and replicate the work will be published upon publication of the article [here](https://github.com/SofiaG1l/Farmers_CCA).
+The final databases that result from the analysis will be stored in DANS under:

 1. Gil-Clavel, Sofia; Filatova, Tatiana, 2024, “Interrelated Climate Change Adaptation Measures and Factors”,